 Most of the major characters are flawed, just like anyone else, creating a sense of depth in its cast where everyone feels neither "good" nor "bad."
 Everyone simply feels human.
 Even the unnamed miscellaneous characters, like the couple that owns the ice cream shop, have a small story arc you can follow across the episodes, making Haven Springs feel like a truly lived-in place.
 By turning all these characters' inner monolog into a game mechanic, the emotional richness in Life is Strange: True Colors comes to life, basking in all of its beauty -- and despair.

 Developer: Eidos-Montreal | Release Date: October 26th, 2021

 Written By Tyler Chancey

 Ever since James Gunn's 2014 film turned them into household names, the Guardians of the Galaxy have been characterized by their dysfunctional family dynamic and their acidic humor hiding deep-seated trauma.
-Alongside these thorny personalities, their adventures are larger than life space operas, featuring some of the most bizarre and strange creations that Jack Kirby and Jim Starlin have ever made for the Marvel Universe.
+Alongside these thorny personalities, their adventures are larger than life space operas, featuring some of the most bizarre and strange creations ever made for the Marvel Universe.